 To foster diversity, we invited both senior and starting researchers as speakers from a wide variety of disciplines.
-The workshop will feature an eclectic mix of keynote lectures, talks and poster presentations revolving around several themes, including ‘Theoretical/Technical Foundations', ‘Neural Mechanisms’ and ‘Developmental and Clinical Aspects’ of Human-Robot Interaction.
-During the workshop students, postdoctoral and senior researchers will discuss their latest research on the border between social neuroscience and social robotics during a poster session.
+The workshop featured an eclectic mix of keynote lectures, talks and poster presentations revolving around several themes, including ‘Theoretical/Technical Foundations', ‘Neural Mechanisms’ and ‘Developmental and Clinical Aspects’ of Human-Robot Interaction.
+During the workshop students, postdoctoral and senior researchers discussed their latest research on the border between social neuroscience and social robotics during the poster session.

 - Martin Giese University of Tübingen

 - Ayşe Saygin University of California, San Diego

 - Goren Gordon Tel-Aviv University